akeneo/pim-docs/contributing/conventions.rst

 There are still inconsistencies in the codebase that we're fixing in the upcoming minor releases.

-We'll continue to enhance this section.
+We'll keep on enhancing this section.

 .. include:: /reference/component-or-bundle.rst.inc